DEAR POSTDOC COMMUNITY AND WEBSITE VISITORS

 CAPS-ACSP is always looking for volunteers, if you would like to get involved with the association, please contact us (email@example.com)!

-1. To provide a focal point for the expression of the views and needs of postdoctoral scientists at national, regional and institutional levels in matters concerning postdocs.
+1. To provide a focal point for the expression of the views and needs of postdoctoral scholars at the national, provincial, regional and institutional levels.

 2. To facilitate the establishment of best practice polices for the postdoctoral training and work environment, and to encourage their implementation by institutions and postdocs.

-3. To provide support to existing institutional postdoctoral associations as well as aid in the establishment of new postdoctoral associations at institutions that currently have no such association.
+3. To provide support to existing institutional postdoctoral associations as well as aid in the establishment of new postdoctoral associations at institutions that currently have no such representation.

 4. To enter into meaningful dialogue with the appropriate institutional representatives, funding agencies, professional organizations, and government bodies to identify solutions and bring about improvements in the current postdoctoral situation at the national level.